Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 statement runs more than once, the most recent row becomes the

-statement really does mirror having one out
+statement really does mirror having one OUT

-for each output column.
-This was its intent and procedures that return at most,
+column.
+This was its intent and procedures that return at most one row are very

 However, in general, one row results do not suffice; you might want to produce a

-result set from various sources, possibly with some computation as part of
+result set from various sources, possibly with some computation as part of the

-the row creation process.
+row creation process.
 To make general results, you need to be able to emit

 multiple rows from a computed source.
 This is exactly what OUT UNION